Flags

 $ ./flags greet --no-verbose

-The truthy value can be anything but false is always an empty variable.
+The truthy value can be anything but the string: false.

 # @cmd Greeting function